bmellink/Quiz/README.md

 - [QuizHub](QuizHub) - Arduino code for the central hub of the 2nd generation (Arduino Pro Mini ATMEGA328/ nRF24L01 based with 4 segment display)
 - [QuizNode8266](QuizNode8266) - Arduino code for the buttons of the 3rd generation (ESP8266 based)
 - [QuizHub8266](QuizHub8266) - Arduino code for the central hub of the 3rd generation (ESP8266 based, using a web interface)
 - [QuizHubEsp32](QuizHubEsp32) - Arduino code for the central hub of the 3rd generation (ESP32 based, using a web interface).
-This version handles quiz requests more reliable/ honest in the heat of the game due to the faster CPU and improved WiFi connection
+This version handles quiz requests more reliable/ honest in the heat of the game due to the faster CPU and improved WiFi connection.
+So I would recommend going with this version.

 Please note you cannot mix 2nd and 3rd generation buttons and hub, as the communication protocol is different.